SasView/sasmodels/doc/guide/plugin.rst

 **source=['fn.c', ...]** includes the listed C source files in the program before *Iq* and *form_volume* are defined.
 This allows you to extend the library of C functions available to your model.

-Note that you can put the full function definition for *Iq* and *form_volume* (include function declaration) into an external C file and add it to the list of sources instead of defining it within the python model file.
+*c_code* includes arbitrary C code into your kernel, which can be handy for defining helper functions for *Iq* and *form_volume*.
+Note that you can put the full function definition for *Iq* and *form_volume* (include function declaration) into *c_code* as well, or put them into an external C file and add that file to the list of sources.

 Models are defined using double precision declarations for the parameters and return values.
 When a model is run using single